approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 #### AWS CLI and Clock Time

-The AWS CLI does some encryption on the data it sends in their requests, therefore if your computer clock it's not synchronized you may get errors saying that was a bad request and/or permissions issues.
+The AWS CLI does some encryption on the data it sends in their requests.
+The encryption relies on your computer correctly reporting the time.
+If it is not properly synchronized you may get misleading errors reporting a bad request and/or permissions issues.

-For example, when using Windows 10 WSL2 with Ubuntu you may have Ubuntu in UTC+0 and the Windows 10 in UTC+1.
+For example, when using Windows 10 WSL2 with Ubuntu you may have problems if Ubuntu is using a different timezone to Windows, for example UTC+0 and UTC+1.

 #### AWS Region